 Air Fryer Baked Apples are a quick and easy sweet dessert.
-Soft and warm apples, filled with a brown sugar, oats, raisins, and walnuts mixture, making every bite delicious.
+Soft and warm tender apples, filled with a brown sugar, oats, raisins, and walnuts mixture, making every bite delicious.

 This baked apple recipe is so easy to make with simple ingredients.
 The baked apples are a healthy dessert, or can be more of a traditional baked apple dessert when topped with scoop of vanilla ice cream, or drizzled with caramel sauce.